tobek/laminae/notes.md

     + maybe translator's note calls attention to it, translates it as something more plausible but gives alternate that makes you question
     + relevant idioms
         *
-- it was here that this visitor realized the cultural flaw---bad stories---that led to her self-exile, and decided to work to set it right
+- it was here that this visitor realized the cultural flaw---bad stories---that led to her self-exile, and decided to work to set it right - LEC or LEP?
 - author having an argument with someone over something, mentioned say in footnote
 - one plane, fairly late on, "it was through this aperture that this visitor first set foot in one of the laminae"
 - also fairly late, a simple note that this is this visitor's favorite spot in the multiverse - maybe it has to do as much with relief from something really difficult. coming out of the cave in spain, a fire.